Probate Meaning & process

 Most Wills appoint the same person as both executor and trustee.

-When a person dies there will be a lot of things that must be done by the executor and trustee of the will initially.
+When a person dies there will be a lot of things an executor has to do initially.
+This includes hiring a lawyer to apply for Probate.

 Once Probate is granted and assets are “called in” and all debts paid it leaves just the management of the estate assets and the distribution.

-With a testamentary trust it could make sense for a Will to have a resident as executor and trustee of the Will to handle the initial work.
+With a testamentary trust it makes sense for a Will to have a Singaporean resident as executor and trustee of the Will to handle the initial work.

 The Will can then have non-residents as trustees of the testamentary trust.
-Management and distribution are tasks that are more easily managed by someone who may be living overseas than the initial process of being executor and trustee.
+Trust management and distribution are tasks that are more easily managed by a non-resident than the initial process of being executor and trustee.

 If a Will doesn’t have a Testamentary Trust you can still name one person as executor and another as trustee.
 However, it makes no sense to do this as the same person can be both executor and trustee.